 “I assume your blog post was mostly tongue in cheek about the feedback affecting you in a negative way.
 But if not, then please take this compliment to heart: From one very successful writer to another, I love your blog.
 Yes, it has its quirks and stylistic issues, but it is utterly original and compelling, and that is an attribute that is incredibly rare.
 There is so much writing out there, and so little of it is worth a shit – but your blog is one of those that are worth a shit.

 Please keep doing what you are doing, and please don’t let the cowardly commentary from the ignorant sheep and trolls get you down.
-There are a ton of us out here that read everything you put on your blog, and thoroughly enjoy it, but we don’t tend to speak up one way or the other, because we’re normal people with normal lives.
+There are a ton of us out here that read everything you put on your blog and thoroughly enjoy it, but we don’t tend to speak up one way or the other, because we’re normal people with normal lives.
 Who even writes Amazon reviews?
-I’ve entertained millions of people, literally millions, but from my Amazon reviews you’d think my job was to punch babies in the mouth.
-That’s the shitty part about the Internet, and about anonymous feedback, is that you tend to hear from the extremes, those that either love you more than reasonable, or those who are just spreading toxicity.
+I’ve entertained millions of people, literally millions, but from my Amazon reviews, you’d think my job was to punch babies in the mouth.
+That’s the shitty part about the Internet, and about anonymous feedback, is that you tend to hear from the extremes, those that either loves you more than reasonable or those who are just spreading toxicity.

 Fuck those people.
 You do great work, and I really appreciate it.

 I hate to sound like a weirdo Buddhist, but the only things that really matter in this world are the relationships you have with the people you love, and the meaningful things that you do.
 Haters don’t fit anywhere into that.
 Don’t devote any mental space to them.”